 How We Work

-Our process from site assessment through final commissioning
+Our process from initial call through balance testing and final sign-off

-Every gate installation or repair job at Timken Gate Services follows a defined process — from the first call through final commissioning.
-Understanding what happens at each stage helps Canton-area property owners know exactly what to expect and why each step matters for a properly functioning gate system.
+Every garage door repair or installation handled by Timken Garage Door Services follows a defined process — from the first call through final safety sign-off.
+Canton-area homeowners and business owners deserve to know exactly what happens at each stage and why each step matters for a door that works reliably over the long run.

 01